trwq63/med656/Tests/docs/STD/manual_test_descriptions.rst

 - 'testPhysician' must have a patient 'testPatientGraphView'

- - If patient 'testPatientGraphView' does not exist
+ - If patient 'testPatient' does not exist

-  - Follow the steps here ___'userguide link'___ to create patient 'testPatientGraphView' with to following information
+  - Follow the steps here :ref:`create_patient_account` to create patient 'testPatientGraphView' with to following information

-   - user = 'testPatientGraphView'
+   - user = 'testPatient'
    - pwd = 'P@ssword10'
    - birthday = '3 March, 1954'
    - location = 'Alabama'